-Table 43 Location of gardens in Buhera and Binga

-Table to Location of g a. a. a

-Which district do you come from?
-Not applicable Near the river banks Close to my homestead Close to borehole Other

-Buhera 15% 41% 36% 8% 0%

-Binga 52% 12% 17% 19% 0%
+Table 434141 Location of gardens in Buhera and Binga Which district do Not Near the Close to my Close to Other you come from? applicable river banks homestead borehole Buhera 15% 41% 36% 8% 0% Binga 52% 12% 17% 19% 0%

-Table 43 above show the location of vegetables in Binga and Buhera.
+Table 43Table 41Table 41 above show the location of vegetables in Binga and Buhera.
 The majority of villagers in Binga (52%) compared to Buhera (15%) do not have vegetable gardens because of lack of access to water.
 A bigger proportion of vegetable gardens in Buhera (41%) are located close to riverbanks.
 In Binga 12% of vegetable gardens in Binga are located close to riverbanks.
 Gardens tend to be located near a reliable water source.
 Introduction of boreholes will effectively stop villagers from gardening near rivers.